Huang-Libo/Notebook/Swift/UsingCombine/Publishers.md

 - 2️⃣ A `NotificationCenter` publisher can be created for a single type of notification, `.yourNotification` in this case, defined previously in your code.
 - 3️⃣ Notifications are received from the publisher.
 These include at least their `name`, and optionally a `object` reference from the sending object - most commonly provided from Apple frameworks.
 Notifications may also include a `userInfo` dictionary of arbitrary values, which can be used to pass additional information within your application.

-## Timer
+### Timer

-Foundation’s `Timer` added the capability to act as a publisher, providing a publisher to repeatedly send values to pipelines based on a `Timer` instance.
+`Foundation`’s `Timer` added the capability to act as a publisher, providing a publisher to repeatedly send values to pipelines based on a `Timer` instance.

 > `Timer.publish` returns an instance of `Timer.TimerPublisher`.
 This publisher is a connectable publisher, conforming to `ConnectablePublisher`.
 This means that even when subscribers are connected to it, it will **not** start producing values until `connect()` or `autoconnect()` is invoked on the publisher.